fuzzylogicxx/fuzzylogic/posts/progressively-enhanced-javascript-with-stimulus.md

 ## How it works

 Stimulus’ technical purpose is to automatically connect DOM elements to JavaScript objects which are implemented via ES6 classes.
-The connection is made by `data–` attributes (rather than CSS classes).
+The connection is made by `data–` attributes (rather than `id` or `class` attributes).

 `data-controller` values connect and disconnect Stimulus controllers.